 ‘The God Morpheus vs. The Little Baby Kuppy’ and Other Poetry by James Sale The Society October 30, 2015 Beauty, Humor, Poetry The God Morpheus vs. The Little Baby Kuppy You’d think in such a fight – no contest To be sure – immortal gods happen not To happen, but have always been best And around to give humans their best shot.
 That’s it – perhaps complacency, the sense That once in a ring’s endless symbolic spin Such assurance comes, why should a god be tense Or Morpheus consider other than he’ll win?
 Already there, to cheering crowd’s acclaim – They’ll worship him lest what he’ll do to them – As down the aisle the new contender, lame And helpless comes, and enters, dribbling phlegm.
 How Morpheus mocks and laughs to see the baby, New-born, addicted to his mother’s milk, Fast as a tractor in a hemmed-in layby, With fists he can’t clench to punch through worn-out silk.
 There, within the ring, Kuppy en-swaddled close In clothes of utter comfort, with his dummy, Unsubdued, exuding confidence – does he know How Morph steals in as outwards goes his mummy?
 And so it is that they engage, and Morpheus Who long before defeated Gilgamesh And so many heroes familiar to us, Strikes first with deadly aim, and hits the flesh.
 Poor Kuppy reels and reels and rolls his eyes, His eyes are all for covers – who could bear To see the final, fatal blow’s bye-byes?
 It looks as if Morph has Kuppy unaware… But then, that sudden shock, that surging blink, That upraised arm for victory and Kuppy!
 And baby who’s determined now to think, Fight back, soil Morpheus with his nappy.
 What horror then does Morpheus encounter?
 Not just the dirt of life but steady wail Which pierces veils of godhead to his centre; Now Morpheus staggers – will he be man, and fail?
 Under the dim halogen’s faint glow, By comfy cot so clean and freshly made – Unfair advantage it all too clearly shows – Morpheus resumes oblivion’s trade.
 Assaults afresh with every weapon known To god, and more thrown in beside to still That ear-splitting axe of a whine, and drown The child in the muffled blanket of his will.
 But Little Kuppy’s not done, repulses with A fist’s surging shake and promise of Ultimate horror: baring gums sans teeth With raspy, purple tongue, flat as a dog’s.
 The little critter’s one hell of a mean Machine, implacably hostile to gods, Their ends and pointless orders and even dreams.
 One ounce of milk’s worth more than all of Hesiod; No-one lays him aside without permission, And if Morpheus will beg to differ then It’s bowel time with full nuclear fission, A mouth stuck screaming, like a kipper’s, open.
 At last, in ravages of despair, quitting, Morpheus seeks a softer option to practise On.
 Anxiously, they wait below, sitting As if enjoying life, as if all were nice, But mummy, daddy, all the while alert And worried – should they?
 Is it premature?
 Time to go up: to delay is to shirk, But giving in – are they really sure?
 Too tired to move, now under Morph’s dark spell, Some consolation godhead gets in getting Two thinking that they’ve heaven, when it’s hell, That beauty’s in vigils and bed-wetting.
 A Shirt of Nessus Together, man and woman, God bless us: May joining not impede human progress, Or prove the ultimate shirt of Nessus.
 To be a hero’s difficult to suss: How can – if the art’s our loneliness – Together, man and woman, God bless us?
 And given experience, we’re suspicious Of warm words, cute contact’s caress we guess Will prove the ultimate shirt of Nessus.
 Suburbia’s where our real address is, So why pretend we’re epic?
 Nonetheless Together, man and woman, God bless us, Because betrayal’s hard, cruel emphasis Hurts still, despite our own unworthiness To prove the ultimate shirt of Nessus – Perhaps – which makes us so, dear, precious: We risk ourselves becoming her and his Together, man and woman, God bless us Loving the ultimate shirt of Nessus. © James Sale 2015 Burnham Gardens, 43 Burnham Drive, Queens Park, Bournemouth BH8 9EX James Sale, FRSA is a leading expert on motivation, and the creator and licensor of Motivational Maps worldwide.
 James has been writing poetry for over 40 years and has seven collections of poems published, including most recently, Inside the Whale, his metaphor for being in hospital and surviving cancer, which afflicted him in 2011.
 He can be found at www.jamessale.co.uk and contacted at james@motivational maps.com.
-He is the winner of Second Prize in the Society’s 2015 Competition Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+He is the winner of Second Prize in the Society’s 2015 Competition NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.